-This new update of the HSA Profiles significantly expands the scope of selected measures performed by Onpoint and for the first time combines data from all major payer types (i.e., commercial, Medicaid, and Medicare); adds ACO payment and reporting measures; links and uses clinical information from Vermont's clinical registry, DocSite; and adds behavioral measures based on the Behavioral Risk Factor Surveillance System (BRFSS).
+The HSA Profiles includes selected measures performed by Onpoint and combines data from all major payer types (i.e., commercial, Medicaid, and Medicare), includes ACO payment and reporting measures, links and uses clinical information from Vermont's clinical registry, DocSite, and includes behavioral measures based on the Behavioral Risk Factor Surveillance System (BRFSS).

 Each member's data was assigned to one of Vermont's 13 HSAs based on the location of the Blueprint primary care practice to which they were attributed.
 These profiles, therefore, represent information about Vermont residents that received their primary care at Blueprint participating practices.
-The profiles make use of the same data structure as the adult Blueprint Practice Profiles, completed in September 2015, which included data for Vermont residents, ages 18 years and older, who were attributed to a Blueprint practice and enrolled in commercial health plans, Medicaid enrollees for whom Medicaid was the primary payer, and Medicare enrollees for whom Medicare was the primary payer.
+The profiles make use of the same data structure as the adult Blueprint Practice Profiles, completed in April 2016, which included data for Vermont residents, ages 18 years and older, who were attributed to a Blueprint practice and enrolled in commercial health plans, Medicaid enrollees for whom Medicaid was the primary payer, and Medicare enrollees for whom Medicare was the primary payer.
 Each HSA was compared to the statewide average for all Blueprint practices.

 Two types of HSA profiles were generated: adult (ages 18 years and older) and pediatric (ages 1-17 years).
-The adult profiles included members with commercial payer as primary (ages 18-64 years), members with Medicaid as primary (ages 18-64 years), and members with Medicare as primary (ages 18 years and older).
-The pediatric profiles included members with commercial payers as primary (ages 1-17 years) and members with Medicaid as primary (ages 1-17 years).
+The adult profiles include members with commercial payers as primary (ages 18-64 years), members with Medicaid as primary (ages 18-64 years), and members with Medicare as primary (ages 18 years and older).
+The pediatric profiles include members with commercial payers as primary (ages 1-17 years) and members with Medicaid as primary (ages 1-17 years).